Genetics Society of America: Investigation of inheritance and heredity

 The GSA advocates funding of research in genetics, primarily through its membership in the Coalition for the Life Sciences (CLS), Federation of American Societies for Experimental Biology (FASEB), Research!America, and American Institute of Biological Sciences (AIBS).
 These organizations of leading scientists fosters public policies to advance basic biological research and its applications in medicine and other fields.
 The GSA also strives to inform state and national legislators about advances and issues in genetics.

 Interaction among geneticists

 The GSA organizes and sponsors several conferences for researchers (see below).
-These include the long-running model organism meetings: Yeast (biennial), C. elegans (biennial), Fungal (biennial) and Drosophila (annual meetings), and the new Society-wide Model Organisms to Human Biology meeting (biennial).
-The Meetings and Membership Committee welcomes opportunities to sponsor other meetings appropriate to its mission.
-The GSA Reporter, the Society’s newsletter (published three times a year), keeps members apprised of Society activities.
+These include the long-running model organism meetings: Yeast (biennial), C. elegans (biennial), Fungal (biennial) and Drosophila (annual).
+It has also established the Population, Evolutionary, and Quantitative Genetics Conference (PEQG, biennial) and its flagship meeting The Allied Genetics Conference (TAGC, every four years).

 Communication of discoveries

 The GSA publishes GENETICS, the leading journal for geneticists since the first issue in 1916, and G3: Genes|Genomes|Genetics, an open-access journal publishing high-quality fundamental research in genetics and genomics.